CascadingRadium/Air-Traffic-Distribution/README.md

 https://user-images.githubusercontent.com/53022689/207081997-caba21ec-5c32-49b5-b5d3-af1a7a801299.mp4
 <p align ="justify">
-The simulator is built using Python and the gifs presented below show the traffic being distributed for various test scenarios given as input.
-Each aircraft is represented by a unique colour and the airports are shown in blue.
-The airplanes are observed to be spread out and seperated by large distances mid-air, with queues being formed near the airports, similar to how it happens in reality.
+The Python-based simulator generates visual representations of traffic distribution for different test scenarios.
+The accompanying GIFs below illustrate these scenarios.
+Each aircraft is assigned a distinct color, while the airports are depicted in blue.
+The GIFs reveal that the airplanes are dispersed throughout the airspace, maintaining significant distances between each other.
+Notably, queues of aircraft can be observed forming near the airports, replicating real-world situations.
 </p>
 <p float="left">
   <img src="Demo/SimDemo1.gif" width="40%" height="auto"/>